 Search in FortiSOAR is based upon an included Elasticsearch database.

-FortiSOAR provides you search at the following levels:
+FortiSOAR provides you search at two levels:

 Global Search: Searches for the keywords you have specified across all records in FortiSOAR.